 Announcement

-Steve Green, a longtime Berlin resident, community leader, and current Berlin Town Council member, has officially announced his candidacy for Worcester County Commissioner in District 4.
+Steve Green, a longtime Berlin resident, community leader, and current Berlin Town Council member, has officially announced his District 4 candidacy for Worcester County Commissioner.

 “I want to bring a voice of reason, rooted in public service and community experience, along with fresh leadership to District 4,” Green said.
 “I believe our district deserves thoughtful, collaborative leadership that puts people first and approaches challenges with common sense.”

-Green was elected to the Berlin Town Council in 2022, representing District 1.
-While he has enjoyed serving the Town of Berlin, Green said his decision to seek county office is driven by dissatisfaction with the direction and leadership of county government.
-At the county level, Green looks forward to continuing serving as a voice for Berlin, Newark, Whaleyville, Showell and Snow Hill.
+Elected to the Berlin Town Council in 2022, representing District 1, Green has enjoyed serving the Town of Berlin.
+However, his decision to seek county office stems from dissatisfaction with the direction and leadership of county government.
+At the county level, Green looks forward to continuing to serve as a voice for Berlin, Newark, Whaleyville, Showell, and Snow Hill.

-Green initially filed in May 2025 as an Unaffiliated candidate.
-In January, he was informed by the Maryland State Board of Elections that independent candidates are not permitted to run in a primary election and must instead complete a post-primary petition process to qualify for the general election ballot.
+Initially, Green filed in May 2025 as an Unaffiliated candidate.
+In January, he was informed by the Maryland State Board of Elections that independent candidates are not permitted to run in a primary election and must complete a post-primary petition process to qualify for the general election ballot.

-“I confirmed last spring that it was permissible to run as an independent candidate, but the Board of Elections ultimately ruled that allowing my filing was a mistake,” Green said.
+“I confirmed last spring that it was permissible to run as an independent candidate, but the Board of Elections ultimately ruled that allowing my filing was a mistake,” Green explained.

 “I was excited to run as an Unaffiliated candidate because that best reflects who I am,” Green said.
 “I am not interested in extremes.
 Passionate views are important, but I believe effective leadership lives in the middle.
 Most issues are complex, and very few are simply black and white.
 I look at each issue individually and do not seek to align with one party or another when evaluating a position.”

 Green emphasized that his campaign is not a reflection of dissatisfaction with his role in Berlin, but rather a response to concerns about county representation.
-Green’s term expires in October.
-His name will appear on the June primary with the outcome having no impact on his Berlin service.
+His term expires in October, and his name will appear on the June primary ballot, with the outcome having no impact on his Berlin service.
 New commissioners are sworn in at the December meeting.

 I Will Show Up